 The course will be taught with an extensive recourse to visual material, but it will insist on students’ participation, with questions and observations requested at each step.
 A lot of importance will be placed on the knowledge of foreign languages, especially English, which is why a lot of the reading material will be in English.

-Evaluation will depend on a combination of attendance and participation, including the completing of written assignments to be presented in class(50%), one final exam(50%)
+Evaluation Method - Evaluation will depend on a combination of attendance and participation, including the completing of written assignments to be presented in class(50%), one final exam(50%)

 The course will proceed geographically, in an effort to avoid a linear history of non-western art, and to stress its richness and diversity, with special emphasis on the concept of encounter of civilizations.
 Subjects covered will include: African sculpture (wood, ivory); African textiles; the problem of African modernism; Persian illuminated manuscripts; Mughal and Rajput painting in India; Indian textiles (carpets); Indian modernism; Chinese painting; Chinese export porcelain; South Pacific art (Easter Island, Marquesas).
 At the course, various relevant concepts will also be debated, such as the definition of art, the concept of the primitive etc.